 According to the Centers for Disease Control (CDC), non-alcohol-based hand sanitizers are not recommended as they do not work equally well on all types of germs and they do not kill germs, but reduce their levels on the skin.
 Hand sanitizer is recommended to contain no less than 60% alcohol.
 Consult the Health Canada website for an up-to-date list of approved hand sanitizers.

 Physical distancing should be promoted and facilitated as much as possible in each cohort at all times.
 Different cohorts need to physically distance from each other.
 If staff are teaching more than one cohort, they need to maintain a physical distance from the cohorts.
-While 2 m is the recommendation for physical distancing, arranging classrooms, activities, flow and workspaces to allow for as much distancing as possible remains important.
+While 2 metres is the recommendation for physical distancing, arranging classrooms, activities, flow and workspaces to allow for as much distancing as possible remains important.
 Staff also need to physically distance from each other including during break time, classroom and meetings.

 Yes, they can, however Personal Protective Equipment (PPE) needs to be worn to protect the staff and the cohort with opportunities sought to maximize physical distancing.
 PPE in this instance would be a medical mask.
 Records should be kept to clearly document where staff have been working, which cohort they are in contact with, including dates and time.
 This information is important to help facilitate the timely investigation and follow-up of any positive cases with the Porcupine Health Unit.